 A key ingredient to the success of these programs is the engagement of the members, so that healthy behaviors are encouraged and rewarded.
 In the BP example, the Fitbit data was easy to “gamify” because of the connected nature of the device.
 Members competed on a number of challenges, including the “1 million step” challenge, simply by wirelessly “syncing” their devices.
 Cory Slagle, the spouse of a BP employee, was able to trim $1,200 off his insurance bill

 through participation in this program -- dropping nearly 32 kilograms and 10 pants sizes and reducing his high blood pressure and cholesterol back to normal range in just 12 months.

 Vitality of South Africa has recognized the importance of a holistic health and wellness program for well over a decade and has built up an impressive array of statistics, including:

-–Logging fitness activities reduces risk by 22% for the unhealthiest category of participants
+--Logging fitness activities reduces risk by 22% for the unhealthiest

 I want to mention an innovative, data-driven, life insurance program that currently doesn’t use any wearables but easily could.
 AllLife of South Africa provides affordable life and disability insurance to policyholders who suffer from manageable chronic diseases, such as HIV and diabetes, and who sign up to a strict medical program.
 Patients get monthly health checks and receive personalized advice on managing their conditions.
 Data driving the program is pulled directly from medical providers, based on client permission.
 If a client fails to follow or stops the treatment, then the benefits will be lowered or the policy will be canceled after a warning.
 The company assesses its risk continuously during the policy period, contrasting with the approach of other companies, which typically only assess risk once, in the beginning.
 This approach allows AllLife to profitably serve an overlooked market segment and improve the health and outlook for its customers.
 It plans to cover more than 300,000 HIV patients by 2016.